For a truly special occasion, book your seats at Michelin-starred restaurants in Singapore.

 Must-try dishes: Fixed set menu

-Opening hours: Tuesday to Thursday, 6pm to 11pm; Friday to Saturday, 12pm to 3pm, 6.30pm to 11pm
+Opening hours: Tuesday to Thursday, 6pm to 11pm; Friday to Saturday, 12pm to 3pm & 6.30pm to 11pm

-Address: Willow, 39 Hongkong Street, Singapore 059678
+Address: 39 Hongkong Street, Singapore 059678

-11. Shisen Hanten by Chen Kentaro: Japan’s first Szechuan restaurant
+11. Shisen Hanten by Chen Kentaro

 One Michelin star

 Nestled in the heart of Orchard Road, Shisen Hanten by Chen Kentaro is a must-visit for all with a penchant for bold flavours.
 It’s the Japanese Sichuan restaurant group’s first overseas outpost and the product of a culinary legacy passed down from generations.
-Founded by the late Chen Kenmin – known as Japan’s father of Sichuan cuisine – the Shisen Hanten brand is now helmed by third-generation chef Chen Kentaro, who brings first-hand experience from the Sichuan province.
+Founded by the late Chen Kenmin – known as Japan’s father of Sichuan cuisine – the Shisen Hanten brand is now helmed by third-generation chef Chen Kentaro, who brings first-hand experience from Sichuan province.

 Expect a modern take on the cuisine, with an explosion of seven fundamental flavours: sour, spicy, hot, sweet, bitter, aromatic and salty.
 Whet your appetite with Shisen Hanten’s five signature appetisers and foie gras chawanmushi with crab roe soup, before tucking into exquisite mains.

-Opening hours: Monday to Friday, 12pm to 3pm, 6 to 10.30pm; Saturday to Sunday, 11.30am to 3.15pm, 6pm to 10.30pm
+Opening hours: Monday to Friday, 12pm to 3pm & 6 to 10.30pm; Saturday to Sunday, 11.30am to 3.15pm & 6pm to 10.30pm

-Address: Shisen Hanten by Chen Kentaro, Level 35, Hilton Singapore Orchard, 333 Orchard Road, Singapore 238867
+Address: Level 35, Hilton Singapore Orchard, 333 Orchard Road, Singapore 238867

 Two Michelin stars

 Intuition and mindfulness are the pillars that chef-owner Emmanuel Stroobant functions on.
 These values allow him to free his mind and create his signature modern French cuisine without restraint.
 With touches of Asian accents, it’s chef Emmanuel’s goal to achieve balance, precision, and flavour with his menus.
 Pop by for a unique multi-sensorial experience with warm hospitality, breathtaking views, and elegant interiors.
-It’s no surprise that this has helped it clinch two Michelin stars!
+It’s no surprise that this has helped Saint Pierre clinch two Michelin stars!

-Opening hours: Tuesday, 6pm to 11pm; Wednesday to Saturday 11.30am to 3pm & 6pm to 11pm
+Opening hours: Tuesday to Saturday 11.30am to 3pm & 6pm to 11pm

-Address: Saint Pierre, #02-02B, One Fullerton, 1 Fullerton Road, Singapore 049213
+Address: #02-02B, One Fullerton, 1 Fullerton Road, Singapore 049213

 Three Michelin stars

 With chef-owner Julien Royer at the helm, this restaurant is a dedication to his grandmother, Odette.
-Her skill of turning pure ingredients into remarkable dishes continues to serve as chef Julien’s inspiration.
+Her skill in turning pure ingredients into remarkable dishes continues to serve as chef Julien’s inspiration.
 Odette (the restaurant, not the grandmother) serves modern French cuisine that follows the seasonality of ingredients and artisanal produce.
 The delicate dishes are best enjoyed with the ambience of the gorgeous dining room with art that visualises chef Julien’s culinary philosophy.

 Must-try dishes: Fixed course menu

-Expect to spend: Lunch set menu from $368 per pax; dinner set menu from $398 per pax
+Expect to spend: Lunch set menu from $298++ per pax; dinner set menu from $398++ per pax

-Opening hours: Tuesday to Saturday, 12pm to 1.15pm & 6.30pm to 8pm
+Opening hours: Tuesday to Saturday, 12pm to 1pm & 6.30pm to 8.15pm

-Address: Odette, #01-04, National Gallery Singapore, 1 St Andrews Road, Singapore 178957
+Address: #01-04, National Gallery Singapore, 1 St Andrews Road, Singapore 178957

 Three Michelin stars